liewshanhong/Chatbot/README.md

 <img width="1055" alt="Screen Shot 2022-03-19 at 20 29 50" src="https://user-images.githubusercontent.com/72040706/159146810-a0a80b48-7e15-479e-818c-a85f4d653a41.png">

 ###### INDIVIDUAL SECTION
 For the individual project, I have decided to use the Google Translate API and Wolfram Alpha API.

-###
-The individual project contains one new file called API.java.
-It holds the method for the Google Translate API and Wolfram API
+This project contains one new file called API.java.
+It holds the methods for the Google Translate API and Wolfram API

 Google Translate API
 - This allows the chatbot to translate to only one language (Simplified Chinese).

 Wolfram Alpha API
 - This API carries most of the question asked to the chatbot as it holds the most information.